Mental Health for Adolescents

 Recognizing that substance use and mental illnesses often begin during adolescence, START operates three adolescent mental health programs.

-Teen START opened in 2017 in our Central Harlem location, and is licensed by the New York State Office of Mental Health (OMH).
+Teen START opened in 2017 in our Central Harlem location, and can be reached at 212-222-2069.
+Teen START is licensed by the New York State Office of Mental Health (OMH).
 At Teen START, people ages 12-17 can receive:

 · Psychotherapy.
 Provided by licensed social workers and mental health counselors, Teen START offers comprehensive assessments; individual therapy; psycho-education and group therapy; and family therapy